sass/sass-site/CONTRIBUTING.md

 - `.md` files are parsed both as Markdown _and_ as LiquidJS templates.
 - When using Markdown, remember that _indentation and whitespace (e.g newlines) matter_.
-Custom tags attempt to strip leading whitespace from text contents (based on the whitespace of the first line) to allow for indented code blocks -- see the `stripIndent` function in `source/helpers/type.ts` for details.
+Custom tags attempt to strip leading whitespace from text contents (based on the whitespace of the first line of text) to allow for more readable indentation between tags -- see the `stripIndent` function in `source/helpers/type.ts` for details.

 ## Deploying